heliohead/blog/about.md

 Hi, My name is Helio Oliveira

-I am Internet Hobbyst, Sotware passionate, Repair hacker, also like cars and motocycle mechanics, and all those things that involve eletrical, hammer, screew driver and drill.
+I am Internet Hobbyst, Software passionate, Repair hacker, also like cars and motocycle mechanics, and all those things that involve eletrical, hammer, screew driver and drill.

 I Like Nu Metal, Punk and HardCore bands.